-As an ebook writer, the benefits are far greater.
-By authoring a compelling ebook, you can position yourself as an authority in your business space while reaching new audiences on a deeper level.
-You can explore a topic near and dear to you in richer context.
-And you can create something of value for your audiences that will help you gain their trust — and potentially their business.
-(Read more about the benefits in “Don’t have time to blog?
-Write a book.“)
+By authoring a compelling ebook for your school, you can position your school as an expert in your niche while reaching new students and families on a deeper level.
+You can explore a topic near and dear to your educational philosophy in richer context.
+And you can create something of value for your dream families that will help you gain their trust — and potentially their enrollment.

 Writing an ebook can be a seriously strategic content marketing step.
 But it’s also a big commitment.
 And if you’re not sure when to begin, it can seem like an impossible endeavor.
 So we’re here to help get you in the mindset of writing that ebook we know is in you.

 1. Write a how-to guide.
 You know those FAQs you have kicking around your website or marketing kit?
 Look at the top five.
 Is there enough substance behind one of them to warrant a deeper dive?
-Consider turning that persistent question into a comprehensive how-to guide that provides evergreen tips your customer can use to find the answer.
-For example, a home furnishings retailer could create a “How to Measure” ebook that covers everything from measuring window coverings to selecting the right couch size for your living room.
+Consider turning that persistent question into a comprehensive how-to guide that provides evergreen tips your audiences can use to find the answer.
+For example, a Montessori school can write an ebook titled “How to Know if a Montessori Environment is Right for Your Child.”

-4. Create an illustrated storybook.
+3. Create an illustrated storybook.
 Bring life or simplicity to a complex topic by developing a storybook modeled in a children’s-literature style.
 Your audience will enjoy the playfulness and appreciate the straightforward storytelling.
-A few of my favorites in the marketing space are Mash+Studio’s Jenny and the Chicken and Marketo’s Big Marketing Activity Coloring Book.

-5. Develop seasonal resources.
-Look for ways to promote your expertise by connecting it to seasonal interests.
-Do any of your services have a seasonal connection, or do your customers need information that changes during the year?
-For example, a fitness or wellness center could write a “Get Fit For Summer” ebook and publish it in the winter to provide tips and motivation before the summer months.
+4. Develop seasonal resources.
+Look for ways to promote your school’s differentiators by connecting them to seasonal interests.
+Do any of your programs or innovative offerings have a seasonal connection?
+For example, a school with a significant outdoors component could write a “Teach Your Child With Nature” ebook and publish it when the weather begins to warm.

-6. Create a workbook.
-You know the tools and resources you use to help solve your customers problems?
+5. Create a workbook.
+You know the tools and resources you use to help solve your dream families’ problems?
 Give those things away!
-Create a workbook that helps your customers work through an issue they’re having.
-Your book will become a working document that they’ll consistently use and reuse – and remember you as the source (when they still can’t do it themselves).
-My favorite example of all time: Velocity Partner’s “Content Marketing Strategy Check List.”
+Create a workbook that helps your families work through an issue they’re having.
+Your book will become a working document that they’ll consistently use and reuse – and remember you as the source.
+An example: The Quaker School at Horsham’s “Best Week Ever” workbook.

-8. Test your next printed piece — before printing.
-Use your ebook as a way to test your content before you publish it as a sales piece.
-See how many prospects are interested, and if it performs well, go ahead and get that puppy printed and distributed to your customers.
+7. Test your next printed piece — before printing.
+Use your ebook as a way to test your content before you publish it as an evergreen brochure or view book.
+See how many people are interested, and if it performs well, go ahead and get that puppy printed and distributed.
 This will allow you to save on printing costs if you find your content isn’t working hard enough for you.

-9. Tell stories.
-Highlight powerful, emotional stories that put your industry or business in context of the bigger world.
-Does your product or service impact lives?
+8. Tell stories.
+Highlight powerful, emotional stories that put your school in context of the bigger world.
 Create an ebook of short stories around an emotional theme to help uplift or enlighten audiences.
-These don’t have to be customer testimonials or case studies — stretch your creativity.
+These don’t have to be testimonials or case studies — stretch your creativity.

-10. Write a manifesto that shakes up the status quo.
-Think something in your industry has to change?
-Have a new way of thinking that deserves to be shared?
+9. Write a manifesto that shakes up the status quo.
+Think something in education has to change?
+Have a new way of approaching a traditional practice that deserves to be shared?
 Know a secret that your customers would love?
 New ideas are power.
 Claim them as your own.
-Jeff Goins has done this in the writing world with ebooks like “The Writer’s Manifesto: Stop Writing to be Read and Adored” and “You Are a Writer (So Start Acting Like One)“.